gottacatchenall/thesis_proposal/README.md

 f(x)$, or difference equations in discrete-time settings, $x_t =
 f(x_{t-1})$, where $f:\mathbb{R}^n \to \mathbb{R}^n$ is an arbitrary
-function describing how the system changes on a moment-to-moment basis (e.g. in the context of communities, $f$ could be Lotka-Voltera, Holling-Type-II or DeAngelis-Beddington functional response).
+function describing how the system changes on a moment-to-moment basis (e.g. in the context of communities, $f$ could be Lotka-Volterra, Holling-Type-II or DeAngelis-Beddington functional response).
 The form of this functional response in real systems, and whether it is meaningfully non-zero for a given species interaction, is effectively